IcQuackson/ft_otp/README.md

 ## Features

-- The program uses the HOTP algorithm as described in [RFC 4226](https://www.ietf.org/rfc/rfc4226.txt).
+- The program uses the TOTP algorithm as described in [RFC 4226](https://www.ietf.org/rfc/rfc4226.txt) and is based on the HOTP algorithm as describe in [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238).
 - The generated one-time password is random and always contains the same format, i.e., 6 digits.
 - The program creates a QR Code with seed generation.